Article

 Why monthly payment is not the whole borrowing story

-Monthly payment is usually the first number people notice, but total borrowing cost often tells the more important story.
+If you're comparing loans, you'll want to look beyond just the monthly payment.
 Two options can feel similar month to month while leading to very different total spending over time.
+Here's what you should check instead.

 Why payment size can be misleading